 The Fundamentals of Baking and Pastry 6-week class begins with course work concentrating on food safety and sanitation in the professional kitchen.
-The importance of proper hygiene, food handling and storage, cleaning, pest reviews Additionally, this course mathematical fundamentals such as multiplication, division, fractions, ratios, baker's percentage, temperatures, and other mathematical factors related to the baking industry.
+The importance of proper hygiene, food handling and storage, cleaning, pest control and HACCP in a food service operation is explored.

+Additionally, this course reviews mathematical fundamentals such as multiplication, division, fractions, ratios, baker's percentage, temperatures, and other mathematical factors related to the baking industry.
 Students will learn costs and projections as illustrated through yield tests and recipe pre-costs.
 The course includes baking and pastry mixing methods and ingredient identification.
 The framework to understand the principles of the following cooking and baking techniques are taught: classic pastry doughs, pate a choux, fried doughs, pies and tarts, baked custards and stove top custards, quick breads, scones, muffins, cookies, brownies and bars, as well as dessert sauces.
 Basic knife skills are also covered.

-Classroom (Lecture) Hours: 75; Kitchen (Lab) Hours: 70; Total Contact Hours: 145; Total Quarter Credit Hours: 11
+Classroom (Lecture) Hours: 75; Kitchen (Lab) Hours: 70; Total Contact Hours: 145; Total Quarter Credit Hours: 11 Prerequisite: none